Author's Note

 AAPI Commentary

-Through Brian's story, this screenplay brings a unique AAPI exploration of emotional dissonance, generational trauma, cultural identity, and the weight of unspoken expectations.
+Supported by equally compelling female characters, the film builds on the cultural breakthrough of Everything Everywhere All at Once to explore the emotional dissonance of generational trauma and the silent weight of unspoken expectations.
 This is a screenplay not just timely, but necessary.
 A film that demands to be made.

 Sleeping Man in Orbit reminds us that anyone can be the hero — and that sometimes, the characters in the background hold the true heart and soul of the story.